 The Board is responsible for the other information.
-The other information comprises the information included on pages 1 to 100, but does not include the financial statements and the performance information, and our auditor's report thereon.
+The other information comprises the information included on pages 3 to 61 and pages 99-112, but does not include the financial statements and the performance information, and our auditor's report thereon.